|Nutritional Guidelines (per serving)|

 - 2 tablespoons fish sauce

-- 1 tablespoon palm sugar (or brown sugar)
+- 1 tablespoon palm sugar (liquid or cake form, grated if in cake form; or brown sugar)

 Gather the ingredients.